dennisrua/portfolio/README.md

 ## Design & Engineering Decisions

-- **Next.js** was chosen for routing, SEO optimization, and production readiness
+- **Vite** was chosen for its fast development server and modern build tooling
+- **React** provides a flexible component-based architecture
-- **Tailwind CSS** enables rapid development while maintaining consistent design patterns
+- **Tailwind CSS** enables consistent, utility-first styling with minimal overhead
-- **Framer Motion + GSAP** are used selectively to create smooth, performant animations
+- **Framer Motion and GSAP** are used selectively to create smooth, performant animations
-- **Scroll-based rendering** improves user focus and reduces initial render load
+- Scroll-triggered rendering improves focus and reduces initial visual overload
-- User-controlled audio respects accessibility and UX best practices
+- User-controlled audio follows accessibility and UX best practices

 ---